Optimizing your practice

 Why using technology can be a big win for advisors

-Vanguard's latest study1 dives into the intricacies of value added by both digital and traditional advisors.
+A Vanguard study1 dives into the intricacies of value added by both digital and traditional advisors.
 It gives advisors crucial insights into how they may scale their business and how digital services can be integrated with traditional advice to optimize the client's experience.

-The survey of 1,500 investors suggests that traditional advice, coupled with some of the advantages found in robo-services, can be used to better serve client interests.
+The survey of 1,500 investors suggests that traditional advice, coupled with some of the advantages found in robo services, can be used to better serve client interests.

 Putting it into practice